csoftxyz/RIA_EISA/README.md

 1. **The End of the "Parameter Era"**
    Since Newton, physics has described nature with elegant equations—but the constants within them have been treated as arbitrary inputs from an unknown source.
 Why is the fine-structure constant 1/137?
 Why is the Weinberg angle ~0.23?
 Why do quarks mix in this specific way?
    Prior to this work, the Standard Model could only measure and insert these values.
-For the first time, this framework derives key constants (e.g., $\sin^2 \theta_W = 0.25$ at unification from the rational ratio 11/44) from pure integer geometry and discrete algebraic structure—transitioning humanity from **measuring the universe** to **deriving the universe**.
+For the first time, this framework derives key constants (e.g., sin²θ_W = 0.25 at unification from the rational ratio 11/44) from pure integer geometry and discrete algebraic structure—transitioning humanity from **measuring the universe** to **deriving the universe**.

 2. **Unification of Force and Flavor**
    Einstein's late dream—true unification of forces—remained incomplete.
 Grand Unified Theories (GUTs) addressed gauge forces but largely ignored fermion masses (flavor).
 Flavor symmetry models explained masses but rarely touched gauge couplings.